Orange Order parade barred from part of Crumlin Road on 12 July

 It added: "In reaching its decision, the commission considered compliance with the July 2013 determination, the impact on community life and community relations, and the potential for public disorder.

-"The commission determined that these potential impacts would be disproportionate to the significance of this parade processing the entirety of its notified route."'Treated advice with contempt'
+"The commission determined that these potential impacts would be disproportionate to the significance of this parade processing the entirety of its notified route."

 In a joint statement, the DUP, UUP, Traditional Unionist Voice (TUV), Progressive Unionist Party (PUP) and Ulster Political Research Group (UPRG) said they would cut contact with the Parades Commission.